nyu-mll/jiant/README.md

 - DisSent: # TODO(Tom): describe preprocessing done or make preprocessed data available?
 - Recast data: # TODO(Ellie?,Adam?)
 - CCG: # TODO(Tom)
+- edge probing data: see `probing/data` for more information

 To incorporate the above data, placed the data in the data directory in its own directory (see task-directory relations in `src/preprocess.py` and `src/tasks.py`.